Here is a list of SCA staff members, their bios and their contact information.

 Victoria joined SCA in 2006, managing the Saskatchewan Co-operative Youth Program and co-operative education programming for several years.
 In 2008, she was appointed SCA's Executive Director.

-With almost 20 years experience in community economic development (CED) and co-operatives, she has worked in northern, rural, and urban communities in many parts of Canada.
+With 20 years of experience in community economic development (CED) and co-operatives, she has worked in northern, rural, and urban communities in many parts of Canada.
 Prior to joining SCA, she held several positions with CBC focusing on communications, managed a small non-profit in BC, and coordinated a two-year, Saskatchewan-wide multicultural youth project that reached 2,000 young people in 20 communities.
 The project led to policy changes in Saskatchewan high school curriculum and in ethno-cultural and multicultural groups.